1 IN 2

 Surgery (TURBT)

-Most people with non-muscle-invasive bladder cancer have an operation called transurethral resection of bladder tumour (TURBT).
-This is done under general anaesthetic using a rigid cystoscope.
-A TURBT takes 15–40 minutes and does not involve any cuts to the outside of the body.
+Most people with superficial bladder cancer have an operation called transurethral resection of bladder tumour or TURBT.
+This procedure is usually done during diagnosis.

 Check-ups after surgery